 I remember that day like I'm positive a lot of teenagers do.
 I was in the eighth grade and really didn't know what was going on.
 There is always talking, especially when it had to do with the high school.
 It wasn't until later that I truly realized and understood what had happed.
-That day Butte lost a

-Will Willight, young, and intelligible woman.
-This day brought heartache to the people of Butte and out of it made something stronger than anything before.
+That day Butte lost a it made something stronger than anything before.
 It made a pledge.
 Mariah's Challenge changed my life in a way I didn't think possible.
 It showed me the scary effect of alcohol and gave me something to stand for.
 I never knew that you only had to go online to take the pledge, but after listening to Leo McCarthy and Jim Kilmer speak I told myself I would never be the devastation to a family, or a friend lost to someone because of alcohol.
 People always talk and think that they are so cool because they spend their weekends drinking and partying, but that truly isn't the case.
 You don't need to drink to have fun.
 Those girls that day weren't drinking to have fun, yet they were punished.
 Mariah's Challenge is a symbol and icon to all youth, especially me, to strive to be the best I can be, and that is without the consumption of alcohol.